 Abergavenny Road Club is committed to operating a safe, enjoyable environment which is inclusive and welcoming to all.
 The club does not discriminate, and ensures that all coaches operate to appropriate levels of conduct when representing the club.

-Sessions are run by fully qualified and insured British Cycling coaches, while all volunteers, trained or otherwise, who have prolonged direct contact with children are CRB checked.
-If you have concerns regarding any activities, please contact the club’s dedicated Welfare Officers, Helen Osborn, who will liaise with Welsh Cycling to ensure issues are addressed according to the British Cycling Safeguarding policy.
+Sessions are run by fully qualified and insured British Cycling coaches, while all volunteers, trained or otherwise, who have prolonged direct contact with children have been subject to a DBS Enhanced.
+If you have concerns regarding any activities, please contact the club’s dedicated Welfare Officer; Helen Osborn, who will liaise with Welsh Cycling to ensure issues are addressed according to the British Cycling Safeguarding policy.

 CODE OF CONDUCT FOR PARENTS/CARERS AND ADULT MEMBERS, VOLUNTEERS AND OTHER SUPPORTERS